+The Adviser manages the investment and the reinvestment of the assets of the Funds in accordance with the investment objectives, policies, and limitations of the Funds, subject to the general supervision and control of the Board.
 The Adviser is a registered investment adviser under the Investment Advisers Act and is a limited liability corporation organized under the laws of Delaware.
 The address of the Adviser is 1345 Avenue of the Americas, 2nd Floor, New York, NY 10105.
 The Adviser was founded in 2005 and provides investment advisory services to registered investment companies and separately managed accounts.
-As of September 30, 2021, the Adviser managed approximately \$439.4 million.
+As of July 31, 2021, the Adviser managed approximately \$439.4 million.
 Since 2015, the Glick family has held a controlling interest in the Adviser through ownership of one or more entities holding a majority of the membership units in the Adviser.